Sydney Gastric Sleeve Surgery

 At Advanced Surgicare, Dr. V. Kuzinkovas offers sleeve gastrectomy surgery, also known as vertical sleeve gastrectomy.
 This advanced bariatric surgical procedure may be a suitable weight loss tool for individuals who are not appropriate candidates for other types of bariatric surgery (e.g., gastric bypass) due to specific risk factors, including a very high BMI and certain medical conditions such as anemia.

 Find out more about Tube Gastrectomy with the following links.

-How Sleeve Gastrectomy Surgery Helps Patients Lose Weight
+How Gastric Sleeve Surgery Helps You Lose Weight

 This type of bariatric surgery involves both a restrictive and metabolic approach to weight loss.
 By removing a majority of the stomach, the amount of food that a person can consume is limited.
 This, in turn, helps the individual lose weight gradually.

 Moreover, after sleeve gastrectomy, the stomach produces less Ghrelin, a hormone that triggers the feeling of hunger, so patients experience a substantial reduction in the hunger sensation between meals.

 The restriction of food intake combined with the reduction of the hunger sensation helps patients exercise more control over their eating habits and follow healthy eating principles.